xeylou/testade.xeylou.fr/content/posts/windows-container/index.md

 that include the kvm acceleration, `*.iso` importation, as well as the web-based viewer...

-in fact, thanks to `qemux` it has usb/disks pass-through, network, support for custom `*.iso` images, integration w/ docker volumes etc.
+in fact, thanks to [qemux](https://github.com/qemus), it has usb/disks pass-through, network integration, support for custom `*.iso` images, support for docker volumes etc.

-`qemu-docker` let you use whatever `*.iso` file image you want to install it in a docker container

 after that, it turns to be shell scripts to run qemu commands && instruct a virtual machine on your host (exiting docker)

 ## still docker related?

-in some terms, you still use docker to manage your environment; but in fact, you are exiting it to bring up commands to start a vm
+in some terms, you still use docker to manage your environment; but in fact, you are exiting it to bring up commands to run a vm

 to me it is still docker related for the management part (you can share disks from docker instructions, share drives, vertically scale...)

+but from a hardware view, it has nothing to do w/ docker, only qemu/kvm

 ## my point of view